NickChlam/nflScores/README.md

 In the SPA, run npm install.
 The build artifacts will be stored in the `dist/` directory.
 Use the `ng build --prod` flag for a new production build.

 ## Docker build
-install docker desktop on your machine and configure it to allow shared drives.
+Install docker desktop on your machine and configure it to allow shared drives.
 You can download Docker Desktop here: https://www.docker.com/products/docker-desktop

 move to the root directory of nflScores and run docker-compose build.
 This will run the docker-compose.yml script and create the necessary containers to run the application.
 To run: in the root directory of the nflScores : docker-compose up OR docker-compose start.
 Then browse to `http://localhost:4200` for the SPA and `http://localhost:3001` for the api.